Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Introduction

 \section{Introduction}

 Kolmogorov-Loveland randomness was first defined in \cite{Muchnik} in terms of betting strategies that bet on the values of bits of an infinite binary sequence.
-Based on the values of bits it has seen so far, a betting strategy makes a bet by choosing a position to bet on next, and placing some fraction of its capital on a guessed value of the bit at the chosen position as a wager.
-The value of the bit is then reveiled, and the capital is updated.
-If the guess was wrong the wager is lost, and if it was correct, the capital is increased by the wagered amount.
-A monotonic betting strategy must choose the positions to bet on in increasing order, while the non-monotonic betting strategies can choose the positions in any order, adaptively (depending on the bits that were reveiled so far).
-A betting strategy wins on the binary sequence if the supremum of capital over the sequence of bets is unbounded.
+Based on the values of bits it has seen so far, a betting strategy makes a bet by choosing a position to bet on next and placing some fraction of its capital on a guessed value of the bit at the chosen position as a wager.
+The value of the bit is then revealed, and the capital is updated.
+If the guess was wrong the wager is lost.
+If the guess was correct, the capital is increased by the wagered amount.
+A \textit{monotonic betting strategy} must choose the positions on which to bet in increasing order, while the \textit{non-monotonic betting strategies} can choose the positions in any order, adaptively (depending on the bits that were revealed so far).
+A betting strategy \textit{wins} on the binary sequence if the supremum of capital over the sequence of bets is unbounded.
 A sequence is Kolmogorov-Loveland random (KLR) if no computable non-monotonic betting strategy wins on the sequence.

-Computable non-monotonic betting strategies are also called Kolmogorov-Loveland betting strategies, as both Kolmogorov in \cite{KKL} and Loveland in \cite{LKL} considered non-monotonic choice of positions and looked at the frequency of $1$s over the chosen positions to define a version of randomness that is nowadays called Kolmogorov-Loveland stochasticity.
+Computable non-monotonic betting strategies are also called \textit{Kolmogorov-Loveland betting strategies}.
+Both Kolmogorov in \cite{KKL} and Loveland in \cite{LKL} considered non-monotonic choice of positions.
+However, they looked at the \textit{frequency} of $1$s over the chosen positions to define a version of randomness that is nowadays called \textit{Kolmogorov-Loveland stochasticity}.

-In this paper, we'll consider only Martin-L\"of randomness (\cite{ML}) with respect to the uniform Lebesgue measure, $\lambda$.
+In this paper, we will consider only Martin-L\"of randomness (\cite{ML}) with respect to the uniform (Lebesgue) measure, $\lambda$.
 With this in mind, we give a brief definition.
 An effective open set is a set of sequences that have a prefix in a computable enumeration of strings.
 A Martin-L\"of randomness test is a computable enumeration of effective open sets called levels of the Martin-L\"of test.
-The $k$-th level of the test has (uniform Lebesgue) measure less than $2^{-k}$, and a sequence fails the test if it is contained in every level of the test.
+The $k$th level of the test has measure less than $2^{-k}$, and a sequence fails the test if it is contained in every level of the test.
 A sequence is Martin-L\"of random (MLR) if it passes every Martin-L\"of randomness test.

+Whether the set of KLR sequences is the same as the set of MLR sequences is a well studied open question in the field of algorithmic randomness \cite{LiV19}.